nicholas-macfarlane/node-lesson-platform/README.md

 This is a node server with auth,db,and templating.
 There's not much in the UX department at this time, and I've tried to make note some of the more obvious next-steps, but overall I've focused more on the backend processes and haven't addressed a nice-looking UI, i.e. bootstrap/etc vue/react/etc.

 ## technology stack:
-Node.JS
+Node.JS,
-Express
+Express,
-Sequelize(Persistence library)
+Sequelize(Persistence library),
-Handlebars(Templating Library)
+Handlebars(Templating Library),
-Populate (utility function I wrote to come up with random and often amusing db data) Postgresql(with DB named platform)
+Populate (utility function I wrote to come up with random and often amusing db data), Postgresql(with DB named platform),
 Auth0(for user authentication)

 ## setup